Therapist performing Lymphatic Drainage Massage

 The client experienced swelling, fluid retention, or slowed recovery, which affected comfort and made movement feel heavier or restricted.
 These issues also delayed the body’s natural recovery process.
 Lymphatic drainage massage was used to gently support circulation and encourage the movement of excess fluid, helping to alleviate discomfort and restore mobility.
 Sessions typically lasted between 45 and 60 minutes, with frequency depending on how the client responded.
 This personalized treatment approach allowed the therapist to optimize results and accelerate the healing process.

-If you’re planning on getting a Lymphatic Drainage Massage, here are some important things to keep in mind:
+To help you get the most from your Lymphatic Drainage Massage session, here are some important tips to keep in mind:

-1. Arrive early: It’s a good idea to arrive a few minutes early for your appointment.
-This will give you time to fill out any necessary paperwork and get settled in before your treatment begins.
+1. Arrive Early: Plan to arrive a few minutes before your appointment.
+This allows time to complete any paperwork and settle in before treatment begins.

-3. Drink plenty of water: It’s important to stay hydrated before and after your treatment.
-Drinking plenty of water can help flush out any toxins released and help prevent soreness.
+3. Stay Hydrated: Drink plenty of water before and after your session.
+Staying hydrated helps flush out toxins released during treatment and minimizes soreness.

 Foot massage Technique

 Click the BOOK NOW button to schedule your Lymphatic Drainage Massage Therapy appointment today.
-Our experienced and registered massage therapists will determine a regimen that suits your needs and your life.
+Our experienced and practitioners will determine a regimen that suits your needs and your life.
 We’re a trusted, reputable, and locally owned established practice serving Edmonton and Sherwood Park.

 Book online today!